Rapid Action Force

-The Rapid Action Force (RAF) is a specialised wing of the Central Reserve Police Force of India to deal with riot and crowd control situations.
+The Rapid Action Force (RAF), is a specialized rapid reaction wing of the Central Reserve Police Force (CRPF) of India established in October 1992 to deal with riot and crowd control situations.

 History

-RAF was raised on 11 December 1991 with headquarters in New Delhi.
-It became fully operational on 7 October 1992, to deal with riots, riot like situations, crowd control, rescue and relief operations, and related unrest.
-The first five battalions were raised by October 1992 and an additional 5 battalions were added in April 1994.
-In October 2003, with 11 years of service, the force was presented with the President's colours.
+RAF was established on 11 December 1991 by the Union Home Ministry with headquarters in New Delhi.
+It became fully operational on 7 October 1992, to deal with riots, riot-like situations, crowd control, rescue and relief operations, and related unrest.
+The first five battalions were operationalized by October 1992 and an additional 5 battalions were added in April 1994.

+On 7 October 2003, with 11 years of service, the force was presented with the President's Colour.
 On 9 November 2013, the RAF Academy of Public Order was established in Meerut, Uttar Pradesh.
-In 2017, the Indian government approved an additional five battalions to be based in New Delhi, Haryana, Rajasthan, Uttar Pradesh and Bihar.
+In 2017, the Indian government approved an additional five battalions to be based in New Delhi, Haryana, Rajasthan, Uttar Pradesh, and Bihar.

-Organization
+Organisation

 RAF is commanded by an Inspector-General of Police (IGP), functioning at New Delhi.
-The RAF is divided into two ranges headed by a DIGP at New Delhi and Mumbai.
+The RAF is divided into three ranges headed by a Deputy Inspector-General of Police (DIGP) in New Delhi, Mumbai, and Dehradun.
+It has also a specialized training centre "RAPO" (RAF Academy for Public Order) in Meerut, Uttar Pradesh headed by a DIGP.
 The RAF has a distinctive uniform with a blue-coloured camouflage pattern which symbolizes peace.
 Its motto is "Serving Humanity with Sensitive Policing".